samgoulden28/loveholidays-numbers-project/README.md

 Everything was in place now so I just needed to put it all together and use a function to combine all the arrays into a sentence.
 This was my final TDD function and wrote this as a test before getting to work on the function.

 I had a few bugs - getting the 'and' to sit in the correct place all the time was one of the most challenging parts!

+FinallY i realised that the code didnt have the commas in it between the numbers that didnt have "and" at the start, so I added that part in the final constructing method.

 ## Conclusion